Khaled Sharrouf: Personal life

 Sharrouf was married to Tara Nettleton, an Australian woman.
-In 2014 she brought to the Islamic State their five children: |Zaynab, Hoda, Abdullah, Zarqawi and Hamzah.
+In 2014 she brought to the Islamic State their five children: Zaynab, Hoda, Abdullah, Zarqawi and Hamzah.
 In 2015, it was reported that Nettleton wanted to return with her five children to Australia.
 According to a family friend, Nettleton died in 2015, which her mother, Karen Nettleton, learned about January 2016.
 Nettleton is believed to have died in Syria following complications from appendix surgery.

 The two oldest boys, Abdullah and Zarqawi, began attending IS training camps.
 They reportedly died with their father in the 2017 Raqqa airstrike.
 Sharrouf's eldest daughter Zaynab was married to an ISIL jihadist at 13 years old and gave birth to a child at 14 years old.
 The father was Mohamed Elomar, an Australian ISIS fighter and friend of her father.
-After Elomar was killed in an airstrike around 2015, Zaynab remarried another friend of her father and had another child.
-After the children were orphaned, they fled Zaynab's husband in Baghouz in March 2019.
+After Elomar was killed in an airstrike around 2015, Zaynab married another friend of her father and had another child.
+After the Sharrouf children were orphaned, they fled Zaynab's husband in Baghouz in March 2019.
 In April 2019, the Sharrouf children were reunited with their Australian grandmother in a camp in Syria, expressing the urge to return to Australia.
 The Australian prime minister Scott Morrison at the time said such an extraction was too dangerous, while the Australian Opposition Leader Bill Shorten called for the children to be allowed home.

-On June 24, 2019, it was reported that eight Australian children had been evacuated from a Syrian refugee camp, including three orphaned children of Khaled Sharrouf.
+On 24 June 2019, it was reported that eight Australian children had been evacuated from a Syrian refugee camp, including three orphaned children of Khaled Sharrouf.
 The Australian government evacuated the children secretly while working with aid groups.
-The eldest child, Zaynab, had two children of her own, also evacuated.
-Zaynab Sharrouf was also heavily pregnant at the time of the rescue, which took place on June 23 at 4:30 pm Australian Eastern Standard Time in Northern Syria.
+The eldest child had two children of her own, also evacuated.
+Zaynab Sharrouf was also heavily pregnant at the time of the rescue, which took place on 23 June at 16:30 Australian Eastern Standard Time in Northern Syria.
 It was the "first organised return of Australians from the conflict zone."
 At the time, The Australian said that around 70 Australians were in refugee camps or detention centers in northern Syria.
 Around 50 were women and children, many "sick and injured."
 Officials said they would be psychologically analyzed before being brought to Australia and repatriated.
+As of 2024, his fate and whereabouts remain unknown.